 Along with her “fearless leader” CHO responsibilities, Jenn manages a demanding speaking schedule that sends her around the world to deliver a message of passion, purpose, culture, and happiness.
 If you ask her, Jenn will tell you she never imagined the opportunities that she has today, but she often recalls a particular turning point in her life, which foreshadowed her path.
 While studying at UC Berkeley, she found herself in a poetry class and where she was expected to read my poems aloud.
 Another student came up to her after class and said “I loved that line.”
 It was in that moment that Jenn realized that words have power, and became the reason that she focuses so much energy on her speaking engagements today.
 She says: “If I affect someone in some way it’s worth it… somehow I ended up in this place where I have a bigger platform to do it now but it comes back to the same thing — inspire and be inspired.”

-Starting long before Delivering Happiness was gleam in anyone eye (aka 2003), Jenn was also a consultant at Zappos.
+Starting long before Delivering Happiness was a gleam in anyone’s eye, Jenn was a consultant at Zappos.
 She created the Zappos Culture Book, a symbol of how companies can use happiness as a business model to increase productivity and profitability.
 She was a foundational part of the team at Zappos who proved that happier employees = happier customers = profitable/sustainable business (and most importantly, meaningful lives).